stackbit-projects/chiro-3f8db/content/pages/index.md

       about us and what we do.
   - type: features_section
     features:
-      - title: What can you expect during you first chiropractic adjustment?
+      - title: What can you expect during your first chiropractic adjustment?
         subtitle: >-
           Chiropractor’s focus is to firstly evaluate the biomechanical structure of the spine.